oezyurty/CLUDA/README.md

 ### CL4UDATS

+We used Python 3.6.5 in our experiments.

+You can install the requirement libraries via `pip install -r requirements.txt` into your new virtual Python environment.

 Our main model architecture can be found [here](model/model.py).

 In [model](model), you can find all the scripts to train and evaluate our model.
 Further, you can find the script for getting the embeddings for your downstream tasks.